 Franking credits are refundable to people whose total franking credits exceed their income tax liability for the year.
 This can increase the income of people with portfolios of fully franked shares who don’t pay tax (such as retirees in pension phase and charities), and those on lower marginal tax rates than the company tax rate of 30%.

-How does AustralianSuper currently manage franking credits?
+How AustralianSuper manages franking credits

-Franking credits are generated by the Australian shares that AustralianSuper holds on behalf of members.
-We use our franking credits to reduce the total tax we pay as a fund.
-We achieve this because the assets supporting each investment option across the accumulation and pension phases are held in the one entity.
+Australian shares held by the Fund on behalf of members generate franking credits.
+These credits reduce the total tax the Fund pays.
+We achieve this because the assets which support each investment option across the accumulation and pension phases are held in the one entity..

-Credits aren’t transferred between other groups of members.
-The benefit is allocated to each investment option through the crediting rate process and is attributed to each investment option’s return to the extent those options have exposure to Australian shares.
-This means both our super (accumulation) and retirement income (pension) members are provided with their respective share of the benefit of the franking credits throughout the year.
+Each investment option is allocated the benefit through the crediting rate process to the extent those options have exposure to Australian shares.
+AustralianSuper super members who are still contributing to their super, or have a retirement income account (account based pension), will receive their respective share of the benefit of the franking credits throughout the year.

-How are franking credits treated in the Member Direct option?
+How franking credits are treated in the Member Direct option